MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Parametric Modeling of Mining Robots

-$\mathbf{a} \in \mathbb{R}^3$ is a normalized direction vector, which represents the rotation axis of the revolute joint or the direction of the prismatic joint (see the blue dotted line in Fig.~\ref{fig:joints-and-actuator}(a1) and the blue arrow in Fig.~\ref{fig:joints-and-actuator}(a2)).
+$\mathbf{a} \in \mathbb{R}^3$ is a normalized direction vector, which represents the rotation axis of the revolute joint or the direction of the prismatic joint (see the blue dotted line in Figure~\ref{fig:joints-and-actuator}(a1) and the blue arrow in Figure~\ref{fig:joints-and-actuator}(a2)).
 The constant \(\mathbf{T}^o\in \mathrm{SE}(3)\) is the joint’s origin transform relative to its parent link \(L_p\).
 Let \(\theta\) be the joint parameter (angle for \(R\), displacement for \(P\)).
 We adopt the following parent-to-child transform: